qlnjq/Find-Your-Recipe/README.md

 ## Foodie
-Project submission for cmd-f 2019 hackathon.
+Project started for cmd-f 2019 hackathon, and finished on May 2020.
+Used Python, Javascript HTML, and CSS.

-A user would upload an image of a meal and the bot will output similar recipes to the item provided.
+A user would upload an image of a meal (either local image or image link) and the bot will output similar recipes to the item provided.

-The project makes use of [Google Cloud Vision API](https://cloud.google.com/vision/docs/).
+The project makes use of [Google Cloud Vision API](https://cloud.google.com/vision/docs/) and also Edamam's Recipe Search Api.

-The project is not completed, it currently just uses the google API to extract labels from given images.
-The goal is to take the labels and make use of the recipe API to find recipes based off the given image.